Strange trapezoidal stone tomb found in Kazakhstan, dates to the Bronze Age.

 Law student cheats by carving answers onto ball-point pens in tiny letters (Fox News, X)

 Global culture watch: Russian soldier refers to their counter-attacks near Bakhmut as "Zerg rushes."
-The Zerg are an alien race in Starcraft 2 that can raise a lot of weak units very quickly, and players typically use tham like suicide bombers.
+The Zerg are an alien race in Starcraft 2 that can raise a lot of weak units very quickly, and players typically use them like suicide bombers.

 A claim that crows use statistical reasoning.